auth0/docs/articles/multifactor-authentication/factors/email.md

 ---
 # MFA with Email

-Enabling MFA with Email is useful when you want to give users a fallback MFA factor for when they do not have access to their normal MFA method (e.g. they don't have their mobile device, or their device does not have connectivity).
-As it is designed to be used as a fallback method, **Email cannot be the only enabled factor**.
+Using MFA with email is useful when you want to provide users a way to perform MFA when they don't have a mobile device.

+Once Email is enabled as an MFA factor:

-When enabled, users with verified emails will get the option to get a one-time password code in their email to complete the MFA flow.
+- Users with verified emails will get the option of getting a code in their email to complete the MFA challenge.
+- Users from Database Connections without verified emails will get prompted to verify their emails.
+- Users from social / enterprise connections that don't provide verified emails, will not be able to use MFA with email.
+If Email MFA is the ONLY enabled factor, they will get an error when logging-in, and they will not be able to complete the login flow.
+You should not enable Email MFA as the only factor if you have social/enterprise connections that don't provide verified emails.

-Note that Email is not true 'Multi-factor Authentication' as it does not represent a different factor.
+Note that Email is not true 'Multi-factor Authentication' as it does not represent a different factor than the password.
 It does not represent 'something I have' or 'something I am', but rather just another 'something I know' (the email password).
 It is also weaker than other factors, in that it's only as secure as the email itself (e.g. is it encrypted end-to-end?).

 ## End-user experience